 All three solutions above do create an air tight layer, but you need to pay a particular attention to have a complete airtightness strategy for the whole building envelope in place.

-As per 01.01.2024 - this service has been stopped for an indefinite period.
+As per 01.01.2024 - this service is not longer available

 As per 01.09.2023 - airtightness training courses for the public have been discontinued.